-This article talks about issues caused by incorrect Elasticsearch (ES) installation and configuration.
+This article talks about solutions for issues caused by incorrect Elasticsearch (ES) installation and configuration.

 - Magento Open Source v2.3.0+ supports ES 5.x and 6.x (but 6.x is recommended).

 The following symptoms indicate Elasticsearch is not configured correctly: